Web Connection is licensed per developer and/or per physical or virtual Windows Server instance.

 Runtime licenses can be applied either to a physical/virtual server OR an additional developer.
 A single Full Developer license is required in all licensing scenarios as it provides the actual application and source files needed to build your application.

-Server Licenses are applicable per Windows Instance which means either a bare metal server running Windows directly, or a Virtual Machine running a virtual instance of Windows.
+Server Licenses are applicable to a Windows Instance which means either a bare metal server running Windows directly, or a Virtual Machine running a virtual instance of Windows.
 Each Windows installation requires a separate Web Connection runtime license.

 The full developer license comes with a single developer license and one live server license, so you can develop your application on your local machine and deploy it on a single live server or Virtual Machine instance.
 The full developer license provides full source code to the FoxPro framework code, and is required for any further runtime or developer licenses to be applied.

 Any additional developers require another developer license or runtime license seat.

 Runtime licensing is available by purchasing a runtime license pack which comes in sizes from 5 up to unlimited distributions.
 A run-time license can only be purchased in addition to at least one full developer license as the run-time licenses do not come with any distributables or code - it's just a license pack.

 Runtime license counts can be used for either:

 - Per Windows Instance physical or virtual Server Licenses

 You can check out pricing for runtime licenses here:

 Runtime licenses can be used for licensing Web Connection on a Production Server.